ericcames/aap.as.code/REPOSITORY_OVERVIEW.md

 ## Purpose

-This repository is an Ansible-based **Infrastructure as Code (IaC)** system designed to automate the setup and management of demo environments on the Red Hat Demo Platform.
+This repository is an Ansible-based **Configuration as Code (CaC)** system designed to automate the setup and management of demo environments on the Red Hat Demo Platform.
 It serves as the foundation for the Ansible Product Demos catalog item, enabling quick deployment of various automation demonstrations.

 ## What This Repository Does